 A Page always contains a page component, and this page component will always have an .id of 0.
 Making the page component global, does not make the components within a Page global – just the few page attributes of the page component.
 The page component .id used with the b[.id] component array is not the page index number used with the p[index] page array.

 A Page component can have a background of either : Solid color, image background, or no background.
 An image background should use a fill screen image to avoid calling non-existent data.
 No background will show the current page components over top the last unloaded page, this must be used with caution.
 No background on a no background, on a no background soon causes unwanted side effects.
-There is a hard limit of 250 components allowed per page, and 254 pages per project.
+There is a hard limit of 250 components allowed per page, and theoretically up to 254 pages per project (likely resources will be depleted before any page254 is reached).

 2.5 Toolbox Pane